adrians90/the-wild-oasis/readme.md

 # The Wild Oasis

-## Main project in Jonas Schmedtmann's Ultimate React Course on Udemy.
+## Main project in The Ultimate React Course on Udemy.

 Built using React and it's libraries, supabase for the backend and Styled Components.